An Electron Model with Synchrotron Radiation: The Electromagnetic Wave Equation

 The discussion in section \ref{sec:comparison} suggests that solutions with $L/\hbar=m=1$ should dominate.
 These are mainly discussed here and the respective Bessel functions are:

 They decrease all with $1/x$ and subdivide the fields into radial shells with alternating field directions from one to the next.
-A sketch of the fields $\vec{\mathcal{H}}$ and $\vec{\mathcal{E}}$ for $m=1$ for the innermost shells is displayed in Fig.~\ref{fig:sketch}.
+A sketch of the fields $\vec{\mathcal{H}}$ and $\vec{\mathcal{E}}$ for $m=1$ of solution $\mathcal{H}\mathcal{E}$ for the innermost shells is displayed in Figure~\ref{fig:sketch}.